International asset recovery

 - INTERPOL Notices to freeze assets;

-In addition, we share best practices and guidelines with our member countries through the INTERPOL Library of Best Practices, produced by the INTERPOL Group of Experts on Corruption.
+In addition, we share regionally-based case studies, best practices and guidelines with our member countries through the INTERPOL Library of Best Practices, produced by the INTERPOL Group of Experts on Corruption.

-While providing a secure environment for experts to consult information, the Platform did not previously allow for the secure exchange of messages.
-As many as two-thirds of the registered Focal Points did not have secure email systems, which meant many were reluctant to exchange information via email.
-This resulted in further delays in communicating urgent information, which was detrimental to operational activities.
+As many as two-thirds of the registered Focal Points do not have secure email systems, which means many are reluctant to exchange information via email.

-With the launch in July 2013 of a new INTERPOL system known as SECOM, for the first time the specialized anti-corruption community has a secure email capability.
-SECOM offers an environment similar to a social network, but fully secure, including temporary storage space for current investigations, a joint calendar and resource library for frontline investigators.
+With the launch in July 2013 of a new INTERPOL system known as I-SECOM, for the first time the specialized anti-corruption community has a secure web-based email capability.
+This password-protected, encrypted channel encourages the exchange of sensitive data and will contribute to the success of current and future investigations.

-The Stolen Asset Recovery (StAR) Initiative provides knowledge input to the concept as well as content for the Platform.
-StAR is run jointly by the World Bank, the UNODC and the US Department of State, through the Bureau of International Narcotics and Law Enforcement Affairs.
+The Stolen Asset Recovery (StAR) Initiative provides knowledge input to the Platform.
+StAR is run jointly by the World Bank and UNODC.

 Applicants must be: